slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.9166858, -100.7440804
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJezGOBrdRK4QRXoh0VMBluJI
-Many people would say these are the best tacos in town, or even the best tacos of their lives.
-Hard to go wrong with any order, this place is open very late on weekends but can get absolutely slammed with drunks after the bars start shutting down.
+Many folks consider these the best tacos in town, visitors often claim the best tacos of their lives.
+Soupy and bursting with savory flavors, it's hard to go wrong with any order.
+Open very late on weekends but can get absolutely slammed with drunks after the bars start shutting down, make your move if you ever see a less busy window.
+Like any taco cart, they can have still occasional off nights, especially if the A-team isn't working.

 ---